Kate Morgan: Background

 On December 30, 1885, Kate married Thomas Edwin Morgan and they had one child, a boy, born on October 31, 1886; he lived only two days.

 Around 1890, Kate Morgan ran off with Albert Allen, a stepson of Thomas' stepmother, Emily Dennison Allen Morgan.

 This relationship also did not appear to have lasted.
 Although there are very few records of Morgan's life at this time, the next time she was reported sighted, she was ill and alone.

 Her next appearance was at the Hotel del Coronado in 1892.
 She arrived on November 24, checking in under the name "Mrs. Lottie A. Bernard, Detroit."
-The staff reported that she seemed ladylike, beautiful, reserved and well-dressed, but troubled and very melancholy.
+The staff reported that she seemed ladylike, beautiful, reserved, and well-dressed, but troubled and very melancholy.

 Death

-Kate was found dead on November 29, 1892, on the exterior staircase of the Hotel del Coronado leading to the beach, of what was believed to be a self-inflicted gunshot wound to the head, but the bullet in her head didn't match the gun she had.
-This was five days after checking into the hotel.
+Kate was found dead on November 29, 1892, on the exterior staircase of the Hotel del Coronado leading to the beach, of what was believed to be a self-inflicted gunshot wound to the head five days after checking into the hotel.
 A San Francisco lawyer, Alan May, speculated in the 1980s that her death involved foul play.
-Evidence for the alleged homicide was a passing statement, during the coroner's inquest, that the bullet found in her head did not match that of her own gun.
+Evidence for the alleged homicide was a passing statement during the coroner's inquest that the bullet found in her head did not match that of her own gun.
 There are many theories as to how Kate Morgan died, however none have been confirmed.